Pay Equity Boot Camp

 Part 4 - 6 Factors to Support Pay Differentials & Penalties for Noncompliance

 There are six factors which may be used to support pay differentials within a comparable group.
 Learn more about these factors and what to do if you find disparities within your organization.
 A local attorney will be our guest to discuss an affirmative defense and the penalties for noncompliance.

 Part 5 - Performing a Pay Equity Audit and Preparing for the Future

-Before and after July 1 – will you be prepared?
+The deadline has passed, you be prepared?
 Learn the steps you can take to perform a pay equity audit and establish sound pay practices for the future.